First Responders Downpayment Assistance Loan Program (FRDALP)

 - First Time Homebuyer Affidavit (FRDALP-4)

-- Most recent bank statement for checking, savings & other pertinent investment accounts
+- All pages of last 3 month bank statement for checking, savings & other pertinent investment accounts

 - Gift letter (if applicable)